 The Australian Centre on China in the World is made up of an Advisory Board, Management Group, academic specialists including Postdoctoral Fellows and PhD Scholars, and professional staff.

-Benjamin Penny, Deputy Director
+Benjamin Penny, Director

-Jane Golley, Associate Director
+Jane Golley, Deputy Director

 Adjunct Research Staff